-Our neighbors at the Golden Hills Manufactured Home Community are trying to buy their park to become a resident owned community (ROC)!
+Our neighbors at the Golden Hills Manufactured Home Community just became a resident owned community (ROC)!
 The Golden Hills Community Cooperative, Inc. is the first ROC in Jefferson County and the eighth ROC in our state.
 As a ROC, they can have stable affordable housing, raise their families, and age in place.

 Here's the Backstory:

-In April of 2021, residents of Golden Hills Manufactured Home Community—some of whom had lived there for decades—were told that their park was being sold to an out-of-state corporation.
-The home owners formed a cooperative and went through the process of trying to buy their park to become a resident owned community.
+In April of 2021, residents of the Golden Hills Manufactured Home Community—some of whom had lived there for decades—were told that their park was being sold to an out-of-state corporation.
+The home owners formed a cooperative and went through the process of trying to buy their park to become a ROC.
 They had a roller coaster ride of ups and downs (see news articles below), and several non-profit organizations, individuals, and elected representatives lent their assistance.
 Sadly their attempts were unsuccessful, and in mid-November 2021 the out-of-state corporation took ownership of their park.
-The new corporate owner raised the lot rents by 50%+ for most home owners, effective February 2022.
-Another $200/month rent increase starts in February 2023.
+The new corporate owner raised the lot rents by 50%+ for most home owners, effective February 2022, with another rent increase scheduled for February 2023.
 These large lot rent increases are burdensome for most residents, especially those on fixed incomes who do not have a way to make up for these increases.
 The City of Golden arranged for some rental assistance opportunities for the residents, but this was a short-term six-month solution to prevent displacement, and the assistance mostly ended in mid/late 2022.

 A few months ago the out-of-state corporate owner gave the Golden Hills home owners the opportunity to match an offer and purchase their park to become a ROC.
 The Golden Hills home-owner cooperative worked with Thistle ROC and ROC USA on financing the purchase.